Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/11_chapter-8.md

 end
 ```

 The example shows that everything is being drawn on `blend_test_img` instead of the `screen`.
-All three of the images will vanish at the same when when `clear_pixels is true`.
+All three of the images will vanish at the same when `clear_pixels is true`.